SWERC follows the ACM-ICPC regional contest rules.

 The main programming languages of SWERC are C/C++ and Java.
 In addition, the contestants have the option of using Python.
-Prior to the competition, the judges will have solved all problems in C/C++ and Java, and will have strived to make the problems solvable in Python as well.
+Prior to the competition, the judges will have solved all problems in C/C++, Java, and Python.

 The scoring rules are the ones described in the ACM-ICPC regional contest rules.
 We clarify that the total time of teams is measured in minutes (not seconds).

 In case there is a tie, the following local tie-breaking rule is used (from the SWERC 2016 page): If two teams solve the same number of problems and have the same total time, the team that first submitted its last accepted problem is ranked higher.
 In case a tie still remains, the team that first submitted its second-last accepted problem is ranked higher, and so on.
 In the event that this does not resolve the tie, the ranks will be determined by chance.

 All teams who want to participate have to follow the registration procedure and pay the registration fee in advance, as described in the registration page.
 Teams must also check-in physically at the registration desk at the time indicated on the schedule or be disqualified.
 Following the regional contest rules, all team members must attend all contest activities, otherwise the team risks automatic disqualification and forfeiture of any scholarships and prizes.
 The coach must be at least available by phone during contest activities, and it is strongly recommended that the coach attends the contest events along with participants.

 Registration is open to institutions from Portugal, Spain, France, Italy, Switzerland, western part of Austria, and Israel.
 By special request teams from other countries may be allowed to participate in this region.
 Further, as per the regional contest rules: